Linda0840/recipe-EDA/README.md

 <iframe src="assets/Part_2_Reject_Steps.html" width=600 height=550 frameBorder=0></iframe>

-Then we performed a permutation testing to determine if these two groups could be from the same population:
+Then we performed a permutation testing by using __difference in means__ to determine if these two groups could be from the same population:

 <iframe src="assets/Part_2_Steps.html" width=600 height=550 frameBorder=0></iframe>